Work Stress & Burnout

 - You feel mentally foggy or less effective

-- You rely heavily on caffeine, sedatives, alcohol, or sleeping pills
+- You rely heavily on caffeine, stimulants, sedatives, alcohol, or sleeping pills

 - You feel anxious, low, irritable, detached, or emotionally numb